jbirddog/blue/README.md

 Running `./bin/btv < obj/btv.bo` will show how each opcode is displayed, including its color and styling.
 This is also an example of higher level Blue code.

+## Forth Data Structures

+Blue has a `dictionary` that can hold up to 256 entries.
+Each entry associates the address of the current location for the input and output buffers at the time the word is defined.
+If the word is used as a macro its location in the input buffer is used, if the word is called its location in the output buffer is used.
+The dictionary only exists at assemble time.

+The `data stack` used by Blue is a circular buffer with a capacity for 16 elements.
+The `return stack` is `rsp`.
+Like the dictionary the stacks only exists at assemble time.

 ## Building

 Install [fasm v1](https://flatassembler.net/) then run `make` or `make -s -j`.
 Once finished `./bin/blue` will be